 not unique to “Let’s Get It On”

-So, first, they don’t own it.
-And second, if these tunes have a “heart”, that groove ain’t it.
-It barely makes the list of vital organs.
-For comparison, let’s consider the supposedly less “hearty” accomplishments of these two songs.
+Second, if these tunes have a “heart”, that groove ain’t it.
+For comparison, let’s consider the supposedly less “hearty” features of these two songs.

 The melodies of “Thinking Out Loud” are craftily composed and serve the lyric deftly.
 Each musical thought leads logically to the next, creating an ebb and flow, and directing the storytelling and emotional arcs of the song.
 The lyric and melody comprise a substantial and competent work that could likely be supported by several other chord progressions in the accompaniment, and still have been hit.